-Reimbursable expenditures made by the Executive Director (by cash, personal check or personal credit card) over \$1,000.00 will be reviewed and approved by the Chair of the Board or his designee.
+Reimbursable expenditures for expenses, other than for health care insurance premiums, made by the Executive Director (by cash, personal check or personal credit card) over \$1,000.00 will be reviewed and approved by the Chair of the Board or his designee.
 Review and approval of these expenditures may be made via fax, email or in person.

-Accounts payable operations are as follows: the Administrative Assistant opens the mail, receives all invoices, and stamps all invoices as to the date received.
-All supporting documentation is attached to the original invoice, entered into the accounting software and given to the Business & Accounting Manager.
-The Business & Accounting Manager reviews all bills and prints checks.
+Accounts payable operations are as follows: the front desk personnel opens the mail, receives all invoices, and stamps all invoices as to the date received.
+All supporting documentation is attached to the original invoice, entered into the accounting software and given to the Chief Financial Officer.
+The Chief Financial Officer reviews all bills and prints checks.
 The Executive Director reviews all bills and signs checks.
-The Business & Accounting Manager or Administrative Assistant marks all invoices and supporting documentation paid and files the original paid invoices.
-The Administrative Assistant mails all checks
+The Chief Financial Officer or front desk personnel marks all invoices and supporting documentation paid and files the original paid invoices.
+The front desk personnel mails all checks.

 Conservancy checks are pre-numbered and used in sequence.
 All blank checks are stored in a locked file cabinet.
-All spoiled checks are marked VOID and filed in the locked file cabinet.
+All spoiled checks are marked VOID and filed in a locked file cabinet.
 Spoiled checks will be kept until the annual audit is complete.
 After the annual audit is complete the spoiled checks will be destroyed.

-Procurement - The Administrative Assistant purchases all office supplies, Board meeting supplies and minor office equipment and maintains all supporting documentation to match with invoices when they are received.
+Procurement - The front desk personnel purchases all office supplies, Board meeting supplies and minor office equipment and maintains all supporting documentation to match with invoices when they are received.
 Acquisition prices are authorized and will be reconciled to actual amounts being invoiced by the vendor.